Marius Vizer: Business

 He settled in Austria as a judo coach.
 In the 1990s, Vizer started importing vegetables and fruits from Romania to Austria, especially apples, while he exported banana and orange wagons to Romania.
 He then organized Telebingo in Romania, in collaboration with TVR, until the National Lottery closed it.

 He was the owner of the football clubs FC Bihor, Olimpia Salonta and FC Sopron.

 Personal life

-In 2015, Vizer married former Romanian singer Irina Nicolae after years of dating.
+In 2015, Vizer married former Romanian singer Irina Nicolae (A.S.I.A.) after years of dating.
 They live in Budapest.
 On 2 February 2018, his wife gave birth to the couple's child, Scarlett-Maria.

-He holds a 7th dan black belt in judo.
-He has a long friendship with Russian President Vladimir Putin for more than 25 years.